Araxeus/vendorfiles/README.md

 Update all/selected dependencies to their latest version (the tag of the latest release)

 Options:
-  -pr|--pr    Output pull request text for gh action (default: false) -h, --help  display help for command
+  -p|--pr    Output pull request text for gh action (default: false) -h, --help  display help for command

 Examples: